CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## Next release

+### 🐞 Bug fix

+- Lines were incorrectly drawn if only one of their two points were changed

 ## 3.15.0

 ### 🎁 Features